Monzsss/DumberCBRPatches/README.md

 ## Notes

 - Some features may significantly affect game balance.
-- Use with caution when combining with other gameplay-altering mods.
+- Game restart needed when changing any value.
 - Always back up your save files before applying patches.